 This peak is not in the book.
 There are two routes set out below.
 Updated November 2019

-This peak is located in the east end of the Danskin Mountains.
-The peak’s highpoints is located on the west end on a long east-west ridge line.
+Peak 5444 is located at the east end of the Danskin Mountains.
+The peak’s high point is located on the west end on a long East/West ridge line.
 The summit is north of the Tollgate Historical Marker on US-20.
 The peak can be reached from almost any direction with only small blocks of private property blocking the way in the Tollgate area.
 USGS Long Tom Reservoir

 I snowshoed up the peak from the southwest with Dan Robbins.
+This route climbs up steep terrain, so only do it when there is no avalanche danger.
 Take US-20 north from Mountain Home.
-(This route climbs up steep terrain so only follow it when there is no avalanche danger.)
 Roughly a half mile past the Historical Marker you will see a drainage splitting the hillside on the north side of the highway.
 This is your starting point.
 There is a wide spot along the highway on its south side about a quarter of a mile farther up.
 Park at that spot and walk back down the road, cross the guardrail, drop off the embankment and start your climb.
-Our route was 3.4 miles round trip with roughly 850 feet of elevation gain.
+Our route was 3.4 miles round-trip with roughly 850 feet of elevation gain.

 South Horseshoe Ridge, Class 2 by Livingston Douglas

 Date of Climb: October 11, 2019